-As described in Section \ref{sec:description-trace-gas-measurement-device}, we aim to locate the best filters $\bm{x} \in \mathscr{L}$ for the single gas concentration $c^* \in \mathscr{C}$ and single configuration of the system $\bm{r}^* \in \mathscr{R}$.
-Therefore, we assume $c^*$ and $\bm{r}^*$ fixed and so simplify the notation to define a function $F$ that grades the performance of chosen $\bm{x} \in \mathscr{L}$.
-This function is defined on the space $\mathscr{L}$ and returns a real value from $\R$, which denotes the error made in gas retrieval. \begin{requirements} Informally, filters $\bm{x}$ should be graded better than $\bm{y}$ by the function $F$ if $\bm{x}$ leads to the same or better precision in the restored concentration of gas as $\bm{y}$, but with a smaller ``\upd{uncertainty}''. \end{requirements} This requirement \ref{req:objf-informal} is motivated by a wish to obtain a solution that allows for precise detection of the gas with strong confidence.
+As described in Section~\ref{sec:description-trace-gas-measurement-device}, we aim to locate the best filters $\bm{x} \in \mathscr{L}$ for the single gas concentration $c^* \in \mathscr{C}$ and single configuration of the system $\bm{r}^* \in \mathscr{R}$.
+Therefore, we assume $c^*$ and $\bm{r}^*$ fixed and so simplify the notation to define a function $F$ that qualifies the performance of the chosen $\bm{x} \in \mathscr{L}$.
+This function is defined on the space $\mathscr{L}$ and returns a real value from $\R$, which denotes the error made in gas retrieval. \begin{requirements}Informally, filter set $\bm{x}$ should be qualified better than $\bm{y}$ by the function $F$ if $\bm{x}$ leads to the same or better precision in the retrieved concentration of gas as $\bm{y}$, but with a smaller ``\upd{uncertainty}''. \end{requirements} This requirement is motivated by a wish to obtain a solution that allows for precise detection of the gas with strong confidence.
 Now we will give a more formal interpretation of our intuitive requirement.

-For the fixed in advance $\bm{r}^*$ and $c^*$, let us introduce in Eq. \eqref{eq:Sdiv} a stochastic process parameterized by $\bm{x} \in \mathscr{L}$:
+For the fixed in advance $\bm{r}^*$ and $c^*$, let us introduce in Eq.~\eqref{eq:Sdiv} a stochastic process parameterized by $\bm{x} \in \mathscr{L}$:

 Here we omit $c^*$ and $\bm{r}^*$ in arguments of $\Sdiv$ because we assume them to be fixed in advance, and $\xi$ is decided by chance.
 Given the probabilistic measure $P$, we express the precision in the gas retrieval when filters $\bm{x} \in \mathscr{L}$ are used, as the mathematical expectation of the random variable $\Sdiv(\bm{x}, \xi)$, written as $\E\cl{\Sdiv\br{\bm{x}, \xi}}$.
 The \upd{uncertainty in the gas retrieval} is then expressed as the variance of the random variable $\Sdiv(\bm{x}, \xi)$, written as $\Var\cl{\Sdiv\br{\bm{x}, \xi}}$.
-Following the conventional definition of Stochastic Integer Programming (see Definition 3 in \cite{bianchi2009survey}), we define the objective function in Eq. \eqref{eq:objfunction} to assess the quality of the given selection of filters $\bm{x} \in \mathscr{L}$:
+Following the conventional definition of Stochastic Integer Programming (see Definition 3 in~\cite{bianchi2009survey}), we define the objective function in Eq.~\eqref{eq:objfunction} to assess the quality of the given selection of filters $\bm{x} \in \mathscr{L}$: